skosch/YinYangFit/docs/source/index.markdown

 letter pairs—and the weights of such models cannot easily be understood and tweaked by human users.

-### Making backpropagation possible
-We need to address one more practical issue: our cost function $c(d)$ isn't differentiable with respect to the distance $d$, because $d$ is merely a parameter passed to the function that renders the images of the pair.
+Here, we need to address one practical issue: our cost function $c(d)$ isn't differentiable with respect to the distance $d$, because $d$ is merely a parameter—an integer number of pixels, really—passed to the function that renders the images of the pair.
 However, we can construct a passable workaround by rendering not one, but three (or more) pair images at once, at distances $(\hat{d} -\Delta d)$, $\hat{d}$, and $(\hat{d} + \Delta d)$.
 We then instruct the optimizer to minimize the following instead: